Rack railway: Blenkinsop (1812)

 John Blenkinsop thought that the friction would be too low from metal wheels on metal rails even on level ground, so he built his steam locomotives for the Middleton Railway in 1812 with a 20-tooth, 3 ft diameter cog wheel (pinion) on the left side that engaged in rack teeth (two teeth per foot) on the outer side of the rail, the metal "fishbelly" edge rail with its side rack being cast all in one piece, in 3 ft lengths.
-Blenkinsop's system remained in use for 25 years on the Middleton Railway, but it became a curiosity because simple friction was found to be sufficient for railroads operating on level ground.
+Blenkinsop's system remained in use for 25 years on the Middleton Railway, but it became a curiosity because simple friction proved sufficient for railroads operating on level ground.

 Fell (1860s)

-The Fell mountain railway system, developed in the 1860s, is not strictly speaking a rack railway, since there are no cogs with teeth.
-Rather, this system uses a smooth raised centre rail between the two running rails on steep sections of lines that is gripped on both sides to improve friction.
-Trains are propelled by wheels or braked by shoes pressed horizontally onto the centre rail, as well as by means of the normal running wheels.
+The Fell mountain railway system, developed in the 1860s, is not, strictly speaking, a rack railway, since it has no cogs with teeth.
+Rather, this system uses a smooth, raised center rail between the two running rails on steep sections of the line, which is gripped on both sides to increase friction.
+Trains are propelled by wheels or braked by shoes pressed horizontally onto the center rail, as well as by means of the normal running wheels.